 To Read Now

-Visit the Office of Energy Efficiency and Renewable Energy (EERE) and read
+- Visit the Office of Energy Efficiency and Renewable Energy (EERE) and read "Types of Hydropower Plants"

 After reading through the information on the link above, please watch the following (3:50) video from the U.S. Department of Energy.